3zbumban/dejavu/INSTALLATION.md

 sudo ln -s /usr/local/mysql/lib/libmysqlclient.18.dylib /usr/lib/libmysqlclient.18.dylib
 ```

 However installing `portaudio` and/or `ffmpeg` from source is also doable.

+1. ffmpeg: